selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study2/media/image8.png

 This gives the Lollipop plot for the selected gene.
-Screenshot 10 shows the consequences of the mutation for the protein (and defined protein domains), one the Step 2 panel.
-Here *IDH1* was selected in the lower part of the panel under the Gene menu [screenshot 11].
-For this gene it is notable that mutations are only seen at one site corresponding to amino acid 132.
+Screenshot 9 shows the Lollipop tab of the Step 2 panel, which indicates recurrance and position of all mutations GBM mutations in a user-specified protein (and defined protein domains).
+Here *IDH1* was selected in the lower part of the panel under the Gene menu [screenshot 10].
+For this gene it is notable that all mutations in the cohort occur at one site corresponding to amino acid 132.

 .. container:: example-box